ddbj/www/_jga/download-e.md

 Search Study (e.g., JGAS999992) and Dataset (e.g., JGAD999993) [accessions](/jga/submission-e.html) of your interest.
 You may search JGA data in [list of researches](https://humandbs.dbcls.jp/en/data-use/all-researches) at DBCLS and [DDBJ Search](https://ddbj.nig.ac.jp/search).

-### D-way account and a public key for data transfer  {#account-key}
+### DDBJ account and a public key for data transfer  {#account-key}

-A D-way account is necessary for data use application and JGA data download.
+A DDBJ account is necessary for data use application and JGA data download.
 If you do not have an acccount, [create a D-way account](https://ddbj.nig.ac.jp/D-way/) before application.

 <div class="attention" markdown="1">
-After creating a D-way account, it takes about 10 minutes for the D-way account becomes active in the [application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application/).
+After creating a DDBJ account, it takes about 10 minutes for the D-way account becomes active in the [application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application/).
 </div>

-Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#public-key) for data download.
+Generate a public and private key pair for data transfer and [register the public key to your DDBJ account](/ddbj-account-e.html#public-key) for data download.

 ### Generate a public and private key pair for data decryption {#key-for-decryption}

 The JGA data are provided as encrypted files.
 A user downloads data by sftp and decrypts the files by using the private key paired with the public key for dataset decryption registered in the data use application.
-The public key for dataset decryption is separate from [the public key for data transfer registered to the D-way account](/account-e.html#public-key).
+The public key for dataset decryption is separate from [the public key for data transfer registered to the DDBJ account](/ddbj-account-e.html#public-key).
 See "[How to generate public/private key pair](/account-e.html#generate-key-pair)". <span class="red">The key for dataset decryption should be in the RSA format.
 The ed25519 format is not supported.</span>

 In total, 2 pairs 4 keys are necessary for data use application and JGA data use.